Yashraghuvans/Generative-AI/Readme.md

 ## Contribution Guidelines
 <img align="right" alt="Coding" width="300" height="270" src="https://i.pinimg.com/originals/54/53/70/54537036a5587397e8f49f705e1d7077.gif">

-Feel free to contribute to this project!
-Here's how:

 1. Fork this repository on GitHub.
 2. Create a new branch for your changes (e.g., `git checkout -b my-feature`).